rakutenanalytics/ios-rakutenanalytics/README.md

 ## Handle login failure

-If user login fails, notify the RAnalytics SDK using `setMemberError` as follows:
+If user login fails, notify the RakutenAnalytics SDK using `setMemberError` as follows:

 ```swift
     AnalyticsManager.shared().setMemberError(error)